Casey Mears

 Casey James Mears (born March 12, 1978) is an American professional off-road and stock car racing driver.
-He competes part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66, and part-time in the NASCAR Craftsman Truck Series, driving the No. 69 Ford F-150 for MBM Motorsports.
+He currently competes part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66, and the No. 62 Chevrolet Camaro ZL1 for Beard Motorsports.
 He has raced in IndyCar, NASCAR's three national series, including fifteen seasons in the Cup Series, SCORE International, and the Stadium Super Trucks.
 A former winner of the Coca-Cola 600, Mears is a member of the Mears racing family as the nephew of four-time Indianapolis 500 winner Rick Mears and the son of IndyCar and off-road veteran Roger Mears.

 Early career and open-wheel racing

 Mears is a native of Bakersfield, California.
 After racing in go-karts for a season in 1991, Mears began competing in the SuperLites Off-Road Series in 1992, where he posted several top-three finishes.
 He moved to sprint cars in 1994 and finished third in the Jim Russell USAC Triple Crown Championship, with a win at Mesa Marin Raceway.
 The next season, he won the championship in the USAC series.

 In 1996, Mears made his Dayton Indy Lights debut at the Cleveland Grand Prix and finished eighth.
 The following year, he competed full-time in the Indy Lights championship and in 1999 finished second, losing by fourteen points.
 He became just the fourth driver in Indy Lights series history to complete every lap in a single season.
 Mears continued to compete in the Indy Lights in 2000 and won his first race at the Grand Prix of Houston meeting in October.

 After testing Indy Cars for multiple teams in 2000, Mears was offered a chance to drive a third entry for Team Rahal at California Speedway in October.
 After qualifying fifteenth and leading ten laps, he posted a career-best fourth finish in his CART Series debut.
 He ran three IRL events at the start of the 2001 season and attempted to qualify for the 2001 Indianapolis 500, but ultimately did not make it.
 He ended the season by filling in for injured Champ Car driver Alex Zanardi, posting one top-ten finish in four starts.

 Mears had five CART starts, with one top-five finish, and three IRL starts, with no top-five finishes.